eholzbe/Hydraulic-testing/paper.md

 Pumping tests are a common option in the toolbox of a hydro-geologist.
 In a pumping test one records the drawdown of the water table due to pumping.
 The evaluation of the observed data gives values for the basic properties of the aquifer, that is a permeable geological layer containing groundwater (Figure 1).
 It is assumed that the user is familiar with technical and practical issues of pump tests, as the notebook deals only with the evaluation of the test data.
 It provides an introduction on classical graphical methods as well as currently favoured computational methods.

 Before the advance of computers graphical methods have been developed, that can basically be described as type curve matching.
 The type curve is obtained from the solution of @theis:1935 that has been derived for confined aquifers (which are overlain by an impermeable layer).
-Extensions for the leaky aquifer that is overlain by a semi-permeable layer, were developed by @HJ:1955 as well as @hantush:1956.
+Extensions for the leaky aquifer that is overlain by a semi-permeable layer, were developed by @HJ:1955 and @hantush:1956.
 Nowadays the evaluation is mostly done on a computer.
 Mathematically one may describe these methods as inverse modelling procedures.
 For the mentioned aquifers the numerical methods depend on the same solutions.
 For the professional practice numerous further extensions have been developed for special cases [@renard:2005], which are not outlined in this introduction for novices to the field.

 # Statement of Need